 FcγRs are present in mouse sensory neurons

 As an alternative pronociceptive mechanism, we explored interactions between CII-ICs and neurons.
 We examined expression of FcγRs in mouse sensory neurons using several different techniques.
-First, we observed the expression of all four Fcgr mRNA isotypes (Fcgr1, Fcgr2b, Fcgr3, and Fcgr4 in mouse DRG via gene expression microarrays (Fig. 4A), which were subsequently confirmed by quantitative real time PCR (Fig. 4B).
+First, we observed the mRNA expression of all four Fcgr (Fcgr1, Fcgr2b, Fcgr3, and Fcgr4) in mouse DRG via gene expression microarrays (Fig. 4A), which were subsequently confirmed by quantitative real time PCR (Fig. 4B).
 These data are in line with the publicly available resource DRG XTome database (Ted Price laboratory, University of Texas at Dallas, Dallas, USA), which shows the presence of Fcgr mRNA in mouse DRGs (Fig. 4C) (Ray et al., 2018).
 Using smFISH, we detected mRNA molecules for Fcgr1, Fcgr2b and Fcgr3 in both neuronal (co-localizing with NeuN) and non-neuronal cells, but failed to detect Fcgr4 (Fig. 4D).
 Quantification of single mRNA molecules for each receptor in individual sensory neurons plotted by area of neuronal soma, showed the highest expression of Fcgr1 in neurons (Fig. 4D and S1).
-Using WB for protein analysis, FcγRI was detected in DRG and spleen (positive control) homogenates from WT but not from FcRγ-chain-/- mice, which lack all activating FcγRs (I, III and IV) (Fig. 4E) (Takai et al., 1994).
+Using WB for protein analysis, FcγRI was detected in DRG and spleen (positive control) homogenates from WT but not from FcRγ-chain-/- mice, which lack cell surface expression and signaling of all activating FcγRs (I, III and IV) (Fig. 4E) (Takai et al., 1994).
 As FcγRIIb and FcγRIII antibodies did not work for WB, we examined their presence in full DRGs lysates with high performance nanoLC-MS/MS proteomics, revealing the presence of FcγRIIb based on the identification of two unique peptides originating from FcγRIIb (Fig. 4F), along with two peptides that are shared between FcγRIIb and FcγRIII (data not shown).

 Cellular localization was examined via IHC.
 FcγRI immunoreactivity was detected in DRGs of WT BALB/c and C57BL/6 mice (Fig. 5A and S2), co-localizing with Iba1-positive resident macrophages (Fig. 5B), but not satellite cells or neurons (lack of co-localization with vimentin and TrkA, respectively) (Fig. S2).
 As FcγRI is expressed in the soma of rat DRG neurons (Jiang et al., 2017; Qu et al., 2012; Qu et al., 2011) we verified our finding by employing anti-FcγRI antibodies from several vendors (Fig. S2 and S3) and using DRG sections from FcRγ-chain-/- mice as a negative control.
 Three out of four antibodies tested on DRG sections labeled resident macrophages in WT mice with no detectible signal in FcRγ-chain-/- mice, and the fourth displayed non-specific labeling in all sections (Fig. 5A and S3).